DeMack/codeartifact-plugin/README.md

 [DefaultCredentialsProvider](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/auth/credentials/DefaultCredentialsProvider.html)

-Once you have decided your general authentication method, this plugin can be applied to a Gradle [Initialization Script](https://docs.gradle.org/current/userguide/init_scripts.html) as in the below:
+Once you have decided your general authentication method, this plugin can be applied to a Gradle [Initialization Script](https://docs.gradle.org/current/userguide/init_scripts.html) as in the below.
+Because of the way Gradle handles init scripts, the plugin cannot be applied by the ID - it has to be applied with the class itself.

 ```kotlin
 initscript {